demonico85/cleaving/docs/source/example.md

 3.2
 ...
 ```
 Note: in this case there is no upper boundary.
-The limit mnust ensure that there are no more interactions between the box and its periodic images.
+The last value should be large enough that there are no more interactions between the box and its periodic images.
 Usually a value of 2.6 is enough.

-4. The actual switching off is obtained through another loop which increases the size of the box.
+5. The actual switching off is obtained through another loop which increases the size of the box.
 Since the atoms are kept in place by the cleaving potential, increasing the size of the box creates a vacuum space.
 When the vacuum space is larger than cutoff2 than the box and its image across the cleaving wall do not interact anymore.

 ```